Computer Internet Security

-Stop procrastinating!
 You probably have thought about ways to enhance your computer Internet security, but for one reason or another have kept putting it off.
-Time to get serious and take some affirmative action.
-These 6 steps are just what you need to get started.
+It is not too late to get serious and take some affirmative action.
+These six steps are just what you need to get started.

 Step 1: Identify Potential Threats